-Section 138-3330. - Agricultural Activities
+Section 138-3330. - Agricultural Activities, Commercial Use

-- (a) Purpose Agricultural activities include the utilization of land to raise, harvest, or sell crops; feed, breed, manage, and sell livestock, poultry, fur-bearing animals, honeybees, or their produce; dairy and sell dairy products; or any other agricultural or horticultural use, animal husbandry, timber agricultural use, or combination thereof. - (b) Applicability The provisions of this section shall apply to agricultural activities.
+- (a) Purpose Commercial Agricultural activities may include the utilization of land to raise, harvest, or sell crops; feed, breed, manage, and sell livestock, poultry, fur-bearing animals, honeybees, or their produce; dairy and sell dairy products; or any other agricultural or horticultural use, animal husbandry, timber agricultural use, or combination thereof. - (b) Applicability The provisions of this section shall apply to commercial agricultural activities.
 This section shall not apply to stand-alone nurseries/greenhouses operations and community gardens.
-This section does not apply to minor gardening and animal keeping normally associated with private residences (Example: growing vegetables and keeping chickens on a residential lot is not considered an agricultural activity for the purposes of this section.)

-- (1) Agricultural activities, commercial - a.
-Materials produced on-site may be sold to third-party, off-site sales establishments.
-(Example: Selling produce to a retail store is permitted as part of a commercial agricultural activity.) - b.
-Accessory retail activities shall be limited to products and materials that relate to an existing agricultural operation on the site.
-(Example: A grower may sell produce grown onsite.) - c.
-Accessory offices that relate to the agricultural activity may be permitted onsite. - d.
-Worker housing may be permitted as a Type 2 review.
-Approved worker housing may only remain in operation when in conjunction with an active commercial agricultural activity. - (2) Agricultural Activities, Personal Use - No retail sales shall occur on-site. - b.
-Such activities may include adjacent properties under common ownership. - c.
-Reserved - (3) The provisions of Division 12 Animals and Livestock shall also apply.
+This section does not apply to beekeeping, which is regulated by state-law, nor to minor gardening and animal keeping normally associated with private residences (Example: growing vegetables and keepingraising backyard chickens as accessory uses on arreigness-residential lots issare not considered an-agricultural activityactivities for the purposes of this section.) - (c) Standards - (1) Agricultural activities, commercial - a.(1) Materials produced on-site may be sold to third-party, off-site sales establishments.
+(Example: Selling produce to a retail store is permitted as part of a commercial agricultural activity.) - b.(2) Except for in zoning districts that allow retail per Table 138-355, Aaccessory retail activities shall be limited to products and materials that relate to an existing agricultural operation on the site.
+(Example: A grower may sell produce grown onsite.) - e.(3) Accessory offices that relate to the agricultural activity may be permitted on-site. - d.(4) Worker housing may be permitted as a Type 2 review.
+Approved worker housing may only remain in operation when in conjunction with an active commercial agricultural activity. - (2) Agricultural Activities, Personal Use - a.
+No retail sales shall occur on-site. - b.
+Such activities may include adjacent properties under common ownership.